agusrichard/agusrichard/README.md

 <code>I am a software developer and a data science enthusiast.
 Have experience of creating backend, frontend and mobile application, with addition of machine       learning model and data analysis.</code>

 </br>
-Do you have some interesting project to share and open for collaboration?
+Do you have some interesting projects to share and open for collaboration?
 Let's collaborate and feel free to contact me.</br>
 </br>

 - 🔭 I’m currently working on NextJS, GraphQL, Django, and Vue